Kentucky Mortgage Assistance for Unemployed Homeowners

 UBP assistance is provided in the form of an interest-free, forgivable loan secured by a junior lien that is recorded against the property.
 The loan is forgiven over a five-year period at 20% per year.
 After five years, the subordinate lien will be released.
 You only need to repay the loan if:

-- you sell the property before the forgiveness period expires and there is sufficient equity to pay all or part of the pro-rated balance of the loan
+- you sell the property before the forgiveness period expires and there are sufficient proceeds from the sale after paying all superior secured loans

 - you refinance to consolidate debt or take cash out, or